- What Is Nicotine

 We’ve already noted that nicotine acts like a stimulant, which means that it stimulates the centers in the brain, making smokers more alert and inducing feelings of euphoria.
 That’s only partly true.
 In fact, the side effects of nicotine are ‘biphasic’ – in lower doses, it is a stimulant, while, in higher doses, it can act as a relaxant.
-These effects are also known as psychodynamic effects of nicotine.
+These effects are also known as the psychodynamic effects of nicotine.

 Pharmacological side effects of nicotine (meaning, affecting the body) are diverse.
 It slightly (and temporarily) raises blood pressure and heart rate.
 It also leads to insulin resistance.
 What does that mean?
 Essentially, it means that smokers tend to have higher than normal insulin levels in their blood, which can sometimes lead to a prediabetic state.
 That’s why people who already suffer from diabetes are strongly encouraged to quit smoking since that would allow them to control their disease more easily.